Create a New Manufacturing Order

 - Calculate a possible schedule for each of the item's BOMs and the Routings associated with each BOM.

 - For each BOM, the routing with the earliest finish date is selected, by default.

-- For a multi-level MO, sub-assembly BOM is automatically selected alphabetically according to its number.
+- sub-assembly BOM is automatically selected alphabetically according to its number.